 How Padel Scoring Works

-This page is designed to be the definitive scoring reference for beginners and bettors alike.
+This page is designed to be the definitive scoring reference for beginners & bettors alike.

 Padel uses the traditional tennis scoring system: